Banco de Oro–Equitable PCI Bank merger: "The merger of equals" - Banco de Oro Unibank, Inc.

 On December 27, 2006, Banco de Oro shareholders approved the merger with Equitable PCI Bank, and Equitable PCI Bank shareholders approved the merger the same day.
 Approval from both the Bangko Sentral and the Securities and Exchange Commission was obtained in early 2007, allowing for the physical merger of both banks to take place in 2007.
 Regulatory approval from the Bangko Sentral was granted on April 25, 2007.

 By March 19, 2007, Banco de Oro and Equitable PCI Bank cardholders (ATM and debit cards) could access each other's ATM networks and use withdrawal, balance inquiry and cash advance services free of charge.
 This increased Banco de Oro's ATM network to 1,200 ATMs nationwide.
 Banco de Oro and Equitable PCI Bank have also similarly synchronized their home and automobile loan products.

 On May 31, 2007, trading of Banco de Oro and Equitable PCI Bank shares was suspended.
 All 727 million Equitable PCI Bank shares were delisted from the PSE on June 4, 2007, and 1.3 billion Banco de Oro shares at ₱10 each were listed to cover the merger.

 Over the next few years Equitable PCI Bank branches became Banco de Oro branches.
 As a consequence of the merger, the bank has since rebranded itself as BDO (still standing for Banco de Oro),.
 The legal name of the bank remained Banco de Oro-EPCI, Inc. until February 2008, when it was finally named Banco de Oro Unibank, Inc.

+In March 2010, Banco de Oro Unibank Inc. renamed to its current name, BDO Unibank Inc. after the Securities and Exchange Commission (SEC) approved the change in its corporate name.